pureconfig/pureconfig/docs/src/main/tut/docs/non-automatic-derivation.md

 When case class and sealed trait derivation is not needed or wanted, we can simply not import anything and define our reader using any of ways explained in [Supporting New Types](supporting-new-types.html).
-The `forProductN` helper methods are also convenient for creating readers and writers for case class-like types without generic derivation:
+The `forProductN` helper methods are convenient for creating readers and writers for case class-like types without generic derivation:

 ```tut:invisible:reset
 import com.typesafe.config.ConfigFactory